 Many believe that wrongful payments and forgiveness were awarded to businesses that shouldn’t have qualified, which the government blames on the fast payments needed during the pandemic.
 It is estimated that up to 70,000 PPP loans that total more than $4.6 billion could have been fraudulent loans given out by the government through the PPP loan program alone.

 The Payroll Protection Program provided a total $659 billion to small businesses and independent contractors to maintain payrolls and head counts during the COVID-19 crisis.
 The lending program used a streamlined, low-documentation process and does not require collateral.

 If qualifying employers generally don’t lay off employees or cut wages, the loans can be forgiven, effectively making them full or partial grants, depending on how borrowers put the proceeds to use.
 The PPP loan program is one of many government programs to help small businesses.
 And private initiatives, such as Facebook grants, are also available.
 Businesses that received the loans can still apply for forgiveness in 2022.

 Tips for Business Owners During the Coronavirus Crisis

 - Many financial advisors specialize in working with business owners.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - In addition to the new PPP loan, the SBA also has other loan programs to help small businesses, including Economic Injury Disaster Loans (EIDLs).